shalivan/shalivan.github.io/_posts/RT/41-01-01-Niagara_Interfaces.md

 ## CPU
-quite expensive  should be used sparingly.
+Expensive, should be used sparingly.

 - can optionally generate events using the "Generate Event" (Receive collision event)